One RD Guarantee

-- Basic Program – Code of Federal Regulation, 7 CFR 4280, Subpart B
+- Guaranteed Loans – Code of Federal Regulation, 7 CFR 5001.

-- This program is authorized by Title IX of the Agricultural Act of 2014, (2014 Farm Bill)
+- This program is authorized by Title IX of the Agricultural Improvement Act of 2018, (2018 Farm Bill).

 Why does USDA Rural Development do this?

-NOTE: Because citations and other information may be subject to change, please always consult the program Instructions listed in the section above titled, "What governs this program?”
+NOTE: Because citations and other information may be subject to change, please always consult the program regulations listed in the section above titled “What law governs this program?”
 You may also contact your local office for assistance.

-NOTE: If state specific forms are not shown above, please refer to the application materials listed below to start the process of applying for a loan and/or grant.
-Please ensure that your state is selected in the dropdown menu above to find the State Office contact information for this program and speak to a Rural Development Energy Coordinator before attempting to fill out any forms or applications.
+NOTE: If state specific forms are not shown above, please refer to the forms listed below to start the process of applying for a grant.
+Please speak to a Rural Development Energy Coordinators before attempting to fill out any forms or applications.
 This will save you valuable time in the process.

 To complete an application for this program, you must be pre-registered with the System for Award Management (SAM) and also have a Data Universal Number System (DUNS) number.
 Neither of these applications cost money, but they can take time so be sure to get this taken care of right away.
 If you are already registered with these systems, you do not need to do it again.

 If you are using Google Chrome, your browser settings may require you to first download the form and then open the form.